Irreligion in Australia

-According to a 2004 study by Pippa Norris and Ronald Inglehart, 25% of Australians do not believe in any gods.
+In a 2004 worldwide study by Pippa Norris and Ronald Inglehart, 25% of Australians stated they do not believe in any gods.

 History

 The first systematic recording of the religious affiliation of non-aboriginal Australians took place in the 1901 census.
-Since the 1901 census, the percentage of the population unaligned with a religion has grown from 0.4% to just over 30% of the population.
-This census question about religion has been clearly labelled as "optional" since 1933.
+Since the 1901 census, the percentage of the census population not aligned with a religion has grown from 0.4% to just over 30% of the population.
+The census question about religion has been clearly labelled as "optional" since 1933.
 In 1971 the census instructed, "If no religion, write none."
 This was followed by "a seven-fold increase" in the figures from previous years for those declaring lack of religious beliefs.